Haldane principle

 In British research policy, the Haldane principle is the idea that decisions about what to spend research funds on should be made by researchers rather than politicians.
 It is named after Richard Burdon Haldane, who in 1904 and from 1909 to 1918 chaired committees and commissions which recommended this policy, which has evolved over time since then.

 The 1904 committee recommended the creation of the University Grants Committee which has evolved via the Universities Funding Council into the current higher education funding councils: Research Councils UK, Higher Education Funding Council for England, Scottish Funding Council and Higher Education Funding Council for Wales.

-Haldane Principle 1918
+Haldane's idea arose in 1918 and was adhered to for several decades.
+However it was not formally defined until 1964 by Quintin Hogg MP.
+It was legally enacted in 2017.